Phone (302) 831-8218 ·

 Gao has been a keynote speaker/invited speaker in a large number of international meetings, as well as member of the editorial boards of several international journals.

 The legacy of Gao’s work has also been associated with his entrepreneur effort applying his dataflow R&D results for real world applications through ETI (ET International Inc.).
 A unique achievement of Gao’s team at ETI is its critical role in the now legendary supercomputing system project – funded by DoD and IBM - known as IBM Cyclops-64 Supercomputer .
-The success on Cyclops64 supercomputer is recognized by the selection of ETI as winner of a Supercomputing disruptive technology award in 2007 (ETInternational Projects) as one of the largest supercomputer build on many-core chip technology at that time and in production use in real world.
+The success on Cyclops64 supercomputer is recognized by the selection of ETI as a winner of a Supercomputing disruptive technology award in Supercomputing Conference (SC-2007) as one of the largest supercomputer build on many-core chip technology at that time and in production use in real world.